-Bright and early on Saturday morning, Rich, Rick and Steve loaded up both sets of Race Star Industries Dark Star wheels with drag radials, some tools and a tent into Rich’s 2012 Ford Raptor and started the 1-1/2 hour trip down to Cecil County Dragway with Gotta Have It Race and Gotta Have It Street.
+Bright and early on Saturday morning, Rich, Rick and Steve loaded up both sets of Race Star Industries Dark Star wheels with drag radials, some tools and a tent into Rich’s 2012 Ford Raptor and started the 1-1/2 hour trip down to Cecil County Dragway in Maryland with Gotta Have It Race and Gotta Have It Street.
 We arrived at the track around 9:30 a.m. and proceeded to unload the truck and setup our pit area.
 We also met up with our good buddy Brent and his 2011 5.0L Race Red GT.
 Once we were setup, we put our 17"x4.5” Race Star Industries Dark Star wheels with 185/55-17 M&H Racemaster Front Runners on each car.
 Gotta Have It Race was prepped with 15"x10" Dark Star wheels with 275/50-15 Mickey Thompson ET Streets, which fit perfectly because we used BMR’s Rear Sway Bar Relocation Kit.
 Gotta Have it Street was prepped with 17"x9.5" Dark Star wheels with 275/40-17 BF Goodrich drag radials.

 The last time we had Gotta Have It Race to the drag strip was on May 12th at Cecil County Dragway.
 If you remember, Bill was able to go 12.05 @ 116 MPH that day.
 Gotta Have It Race used the same wheels and tires, but only had a base tune that was used to raise the rev limiter so that we wouldn’t hit it in 4th gear before we got to the finish line.
 With a full tune installed with our SCT XCAL3 plus the addition of our JLT Cold Air Intake and Flowmaster Hushpower full catback, we were hoping to get a much better time.